WizSuperuser/dreambridge-api/README.md

   - [x] extra informaiton
   - [x] validate schema by checking with Madhavi
 - [x] Setup checkpointer for agent memory
-- [ ] Make api update database on queries
+- [x] Make api update database on queries
-- [ ] Change llm to langgraph with history summarizer
+- [x] Change llm to langgraph with history summarizer
+- [x] Add backup llm
+- [ ] Deploy new version to GCP with cloud-sql-proxy
 - [ ] Test database operations
 - [ ] Exception handling and second option for llm api: 24
 - [ ] add auth: 24